scsm-ua/kirtan-guide-en/songs/gopinath-amara-upaya-nai.md

     gopīnāth,  kemone hoibe gati prabala indriya,    bośī-bhūta mana, nā chāḍe viṣoya-rati

-Oh Gopīnāth, how shall I make any advancement when my mind has come under the control of the power- ful senses and does not abandon its attachment to mate- rialism?
+Oh Gopīnāth, how shall I make any advancement when my mind has come under the control of the powerful senses and does not abandon its attachment to materialism?

 #### 6